aphp/redcap-helmchart/README.md

 - Restores the  `redcap` directory, which contains the application
 - Restores the database dump

 In order to have a job template ready to be fired on-demand, a dedicated Kubernetes CronJob has been created to this end, called `restore-cronjob`.
-It never runs (you woudn't want to have your data periodically erased by a restore process ;)), but it allows to run a restore process from the latest backup at any time, just with the `kubectl` command :
+It never runs (you wouldn't want to have your data periodically erased by a restore process ;)), but it allows to run a restore process from the latest backup at any time, just with the `kubectl` command :

 ```sh
 kubectl -n redcap create job manual-restore-job --from cronjob/redcap-restore-job